bkntr/brainways/README.md

 ## Architecture

-Brainways is implemented as three python packages. [*napari-brainways*](https://github.com/bkntr/napari-brainways) contains the GUI implementation as a [napari](https://napari.org/stable/) plugin. napari-brainways is using [*brainways*](https://github.com/bkntr/brainways) as its backend.
+Brainways is implemented as three modules. `napari-brainways` contains the GUI implementation as a [napari](https://napari.org/stable/) plugin. napari-brainways is using `brainways` as its backend.
 All of the functionality is implemented in the brainways package.
 This separation was done to guarantee that brainways is a GUI-agnostic software, and can be fully accessed and manipulated through python code to allow custom complex usage scenarios.
-The code that was used to train, evaluate and run the automatic registration model resides in [*brainways-reg-model*](https://github.com/bkntr/brainways-reg-model).
+The code that was used to train, evaluate and run the automatic registration model resides in `brainways-reg-model`.

 ## Development Status